 If you haven’t given a lot of thought about which essential oil you should be diffusing, then worry no more, as we’ve made a short list of common favourites that our customers love using.

 Peppermint essential oil is widely appreciated for being invigorating and refreshing in rooms.
 Its minty and crisp nature makes it perfect for providing a burst of energy and clarity to any space.
 Peppermint essential oil blends well with other oils like lavender and eucalyptus, giving your space harmony and balance.

 Spearmint Essential Oil

-If you are into a gentler mint aroma, then this essential oil is for you.
-Spearmint is known to deodorise unpleasant scents and replace it with its minty aroma.
-It blends well with lavender and rosemary essential oil.
+This essential oil is for you if you want a minty space that’s not quite as strong as peppermint.
+Spearmint is known to deodorise unpleasant scents and replace them with its minty aroma.
+It blends well with lavender and rosemary essential oils.

-This essential oil provides a clean and refreshing aroma.
+Clary sage essential oil provides a clean and refreshing aroma for rooms.
+Use it with carrier oils or other fragrance oils to achieve your desired results.
 It blends well with lemon, lime and sweet orange essential oil.

-Essential oils are extremely concentrated and might leave you overwhelmed in the most unexpected time.
-As much as possible, keep your aromatherapy experience delightful and satisfying.
-Normally, most people use up to 6 drops of essential oil as their preferred maximum dosage.
-However, you can add more drops of essential oil for a richer, stronger aroma, depending on the application.
-Always best to trial a small batch first.
+Essential oils are highly concentrated and can overwhelm the senses if not used sparingly.
+Most people use up to six to eight drops of essential oil in 250 ml of water as their preferred dosage.
+However, you can add more drops of essential oil for a richer, more potent aroma, depending on the application – but it’s always best to try with a small batch first.

 In today’s market, a lot of manufacturers have created different types of diffusers.
-It includes ceramic, electric, ultrasonic, lamp rings, reed diffuser, and numerous others.
-So, if you already own a diffuser, it is important to note that following the manufacturer’s instructions would be best especially if you are new to aromatherapy.
+These include ceramic, electric, ultrasonic, lamp rings, reed diffusers, and numerous others.
+So, if you already own a diffuser, it is essential to note that following the manufacturer’s instructions is best, especially if you are new to essential oil diffusion.